 Regarding phone screens, I learned a lot from Steve Yegge's post on his process.
 To summarize, he believes the candidate should demonstrate some basic proficiency and understanding in five areas to get the on-site: coding, OO design, scripting/regexes, data structures, and binary.
 It's alright if the candidate struggles a little, but if their answer to 'describe a function to sort an array of integers' is 'Collections.sort(array),' you might want to think twice about bringing them in.

-Another advantage of living in 2010 is that we can actually see some code during a phone screen: one interviewer had me use EtherPad while on the phone with them, and I would probably do something similar.
+during a phone screen: one interviewer had me use EtherPad while on the phone with them, and I would probably do something similar.